 Trusts are Only for the Wealthy

 This is the most pervasive myth — and it’s completely wrong.
 Most people think trusts are exclusively for the rich and people with inheritance tax problems.
 In reality, the far more common problems trusts solve are protecting your home from care fees and losing the home in a future divorce.
+With the average home in England now worth around £290,000, and care fees running at £1,200–£1,500 per week or more, the real question is whether you can afford not to protect your home.
 Since most families don’t have an IHT problem, holding onto their home and not losing it to care fees is much more important.
-Trusts have been used in the UK for over 800 years.
+Trusts have been used in England for over 800 years — keeping families wealthy strengthens the country as a whole.
 They’re not just for the rich — they’re for the smart.

 Trusts are Too Complicated to Manage

-While setting up a trust requires specialist expertise, managing one can be relatively straightforward.
+While setting up a trust requires specialist expertise, managing one can be relatively straightforward once everything is properly established and funded.
 The key is working with a specialist estate planner who deals with trusts every single day, rather than a general high street solicitor.
-Once the trust is properly established and funded, ongoing management involves annual reviews, keeping records, and filing tax returns — tasks your estate planner can support you with.
+The law — like medicine — is broad, and you wouldn’t want your GP doing surgery.
+Ongoing management involves periodic reviews, keeping records, and filing tax returns — tasks your estate planner can support you with.
+MP Estate Planning also provides ongoing guidance to help you stay on top of any changes in legislation or family circumstances.

 | Characteristics | Bare Trust | Discretionary Trust |